dotnet/designs/proposed/simple-csharp-programs.md

 ### Coding against a framework alternative syntax

-The walkthrough proposes the shebang `#!/usr/bin/share/dotnet-aspnet`, but the .NET CLI doesn't have a command to "pull in the ASP.NET Core references", so it wouldn't map to something like that.
+The walkthrough proposes the `#!` directive `#!/usr/bin/share/dotnet-aspnet`, but the .NET CLI doesn't have a command to "pull in the ASP.NET Core references", so it wouldn't map to something like that.

 An alternative could be to extend `#r` like so: